Comparison

 Standard fixed IP Dependable everyday coverage Front doors, corridors, counters, storerooms, ordinary external access points

-Tri-Guard Light and audio deterrence on selected views Rear doors, gates, loading areas, laneways, external risk points
+Tri-Guard Light and audio deterrence on selected higher-risk views Rear doors, gates, loading areas, laneways, external risk points

-How shape and feature family combine
+How shape and feature family combine on real sites

 Small hotel rear lane